 Remember, timing is also important.
 Is your company growing or struggling?

-Create Your Business Case Before Expecting A Pay Rise
+Create Your Business Case Before Expecting A Pay Raise

 Documenting your successes in a timeline format is important for telling your story.
 Correlate your achievements with improvements in productivity or company revenue.
 Show now much money you saved the company through innovating thinking and leadership, or how much revenue you created through efficiency and effectiveness in your job.
 Create a business case by demonstrating value and the desire for a long-term relationship with your company.
 Remember, turnover is expensive for your employer.